Les Morfalous: Plot

 Meanwhile, in the bank, Mahuzard convinces Béral to release him.
-He captures Augagneur and Karl upon their return and locks them in a vault with Bossier.
+He captures Augagneur and Karl upon their return and locks them in a vault with Boissier.
 Mahuzard has dinner with François and Helene, who steals the key to the vault and releases Augagneur, Boissier and Karl.
 They return with the tank and surprise Mahuzard and Béral, who have just completed the loading of gold in an armored car and prepare to leave.

-In the meantime, Francois electrocutes himself to death by urinating on a live wire.
+In the meantime, François electrocutes himself to death by urinating on a live wire.
 When Augagneur spots Dieterle observing them, he uses the tank's main gun to kill him.
 He then sends Boissier to seize the van, but Mahuzard shoots Boissier dead.
 Karl fires the tank and completely destroys the van containing the gold, killing Mahuzard and Béral instantly.
 Helene tries to get Augagneur to kill Karl, but he refuses, and Karl also reveals Helene made the same offer to him against Augagneur.
 The two ex-soldiers load the bulk of the gold on the truck, leaving only 300 kilos of gold to Helene while they take 10,000.

 Augagneur and Karl head south in the tank to sell the gold, but have to stop at a German filling station to refuel.
 After the tank is refueled, Karl tries to abscond, but Augagneur manages to jump on.
 When Karl reaches the coastline to reorient himself, Augagneur forces him to give up the tank at gunpoint and leaves him behind.
 Near the town of Batahoua, he meets with Turner and agrees to stay the night in the tank while Turner fetches the money for the gold, but the next morning Augagneur finds himself surrounded by American and FFL troops.
 Putting up a patriotic front, he pretends to have rescued the gold, losing him the money but earning him military honors and the attention of Mrs. Chanterelle, the wife of the president of the French North African Bank Group.